LoCodes/art_gallery_client/README.md

 ## Available Scripts

 In the project directory, you can run:

+For Server side of this client you'll need clone and run: (https://github.com/LoCodes/art_gallery_api)

 ### `npm start`